olliebalabil/Pokedex-using-API-/README.md

 # Pokédex
 This app uses React to allow users to search a pokémon name, with picture and data about that pokemon then being displayed.
+Testing using vitest has been added.

 ## Installation
 - git clone the repo.